Skip to main content

 }

-The transactional attribute enables the outbox pattern: jobs are inserted into the same transaction as your database changes.
+The transactional attribute enables the outbox pattern: jobs are buffered in memory during the mutation and only inserted into the database after the transaction commits successfully.
 If the mutation fails, no jobs are dispatched.

-Compile-time enforcement: If your mutation calls dispatch_job() or start_workflow() without transactional, the macro produces a compile error:
+Runtime enforcement: If your mutation calls dispatch_job() or start_workflow() without transactional, you get an error at runtime:

 error: Mutations that call `dispatch_job()` or `start_workflow()` must use